 In the late 19th and early 20th century, amateur boxing was encouraged in schools, universities and in the armed forces, but the champions, in the main, came from among the urban poor.

-Women's boxing first appeared in the Olympic Games as a demonstration bout in 1904.
+As it was mentioned, women's boxing first appeared in the Olympic Games as a demonstration bout in 1904.
 For most of the 20th century, however, it was banned in most nations.
 Its revival was pioneered by the Swedish Amateur Boxing Association, which sanctioned events for women in 1988.
 The British Amateur Boxing Association sanctioned its first boxing competition for women in 1997.
 The first event was to be between two thirteen-year-olds, but one of the boxers withdrew because of hostile media attention.
 Four weeks later, an event was held between two sixteen-year-olds.
 In March of 1993, Dallas Malloy became the first female to challenge the USA Boxing’s bylaw in a federal court.
 Her dream was to box against other women in the Olympic Games, a goal attainable only as a member of USA Boxing.
 For months she trained without any immediate hope of competing.
 Malloy’s lawsuit against USA Boxing would go to trial, unless settled, in December of 1993, before the U.S. District Court in Seattle.

 Unlike female professional boxing (which is developed according the same rules as men's professional boxing and being a profitable busliness), there are several forms of amateur female boxing matches - from athletic competitions in the Olympis style to bouts of light-trained but "tough girls".

-Female boxing matches became very popular and they are held in any quarters: in gyms, in theaters, in bars, in clubs, in apartments etc. Such mathces are recorded and a lot of companies then sell tyhe video and DVD tapes.
+Female boxing matches became very popular and they are held in any quarters: in gyms, in theaters, in bars, in clubs, in apartments etc. Such matches are recorded and a lot of companies then sell tyhe video and DVD tapes.
 Amateur bouts are orginized on the regular basis, sometimes as tournaments of even regional and state championships.
 Female amateur boxing tournaments and championships are held in many European countries, in the USA, Australia and New Zealand.
 In 1988, Sweden was the first country to have female boxing competition sanctioned by its national boxing federation.
 Besides tournaments and championships individual women's boxing matches are held - for amusement or for video recording.

 Very popular amateur boxing tournaments for girls are regularly held in the USA - "Golden Gloves".
 Girls compete by weight and by age categories.
 The most of participants are teenager girls.
 The "youngest" category is 11-12 year old, so even young pre-teenage girls are playing serious boxing.
 There is lack of heavyweights on the tournament though.
 For instance, on the 2003 tournament two winners were announed without contests in the two heaviest categories (189lb and 176lb) - Elizabeth Kerin and Bose Iajaola (both from Illinois) won unopposed.
 As a matter of fact, a month later the both boxers fought in two Russian tournaments.
 Kerin won one bout and lost another one bout but Iajaola was defeated twice (the bout against Olga Novoselova was stopped by an obvious Olga's advantage over Bose).